Discover the 10 Official State Animals of Ohio

 The black racer is slender with dark black coloring across its back, sides, and belly.

-Black racers live mostly in the eastern and southern regions of Ohio, on rocky ledges and in fields, pastures, and woodlands.
-They eat small animals like mice, frogs, insects, lizards, and even other snakes.
-Black racers are very beneficial to farmers in Ohio because they eat rodents and other pests that would otherwise damage crops.
+Black racers live in the Eastern and Southern regions of Ohio, on rocky ledges and in fields, pastures, and woodlands.
+They eat small animals such as mice, frogs, insects, lizards, and even other snakes.
+Black racers are very beneficial to farmers because they eat rodents and other pests that can damage crops.

 Fire Salamander, Mouth, Spotted, Teeth, Amphibian